-1. Any third party, non-employee providing products or services for Eni or any third party that acts on behalf of or for Eni's Interest.
+1. Any third party, non-employee providing products or services for Eni or any third party that acts on behalf of or for Eni's interest.

 Consolidated expertise, technologies and geographical distribution of assets are Eni levers to strengthen its presence along the value chain.

-Eni's business and operating model is described in detail in the Annual Report.
+in the Annual Report.